upsiflu/ambi/README.md

+# Ambilang Interpreter

+Ambilang is a simple language that can denote choreographic constraints:

+- Concepts are named and reusable.
+They can either be defined as composed by other building blocks, or just tag input data.

+- Relations map over their parameters and thus introduce links between concepts.
+For example, a concept can have 'more' of a specified other concept.

+As of now, this prototype is not working yet and needs a lot of work.

+# Scope

+The interpreter is intended to showcase the ability of Ambilang to bridge the domains of dance and information processing.

-# Elm App
+## Elm App

 This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).
+I copied the readme here.

 Below you will find some information on how to perform basic tasks.
 You can find the most recent version of this guide [here](https://github.com/halfzebra/create-elm-app/blob/master/template/README.md).

-## Table of Contents

 * [Sending feedback](#sending-feedback)
 * [Folder structure](#folder-structure)